swails/blog/docs/software-development-architecture/main.md

 # The Anatomy of a Successful Software Engineering Capability

 There are more ways to engineer software poorly than well.
 The better a software engineering capability is run, the more quantifiable value is added by that capability.
-More efficient software develpoment practices yield more features over a given period of time, fewer bugs, and a faster mean time to resolve issues in production (bugs and issues are faster to identify, isolate, reproduce, fix, and deploy or release updates).
-These can either drive additional revenue or boost efficiency to reduce operating expenses.
+More efficient software development practices yield more features over a given period of time, fewer bugs, and a faster mean time to resolve issues in production (bugs and issues are faster to identify, isolate, reproduce, fix, and deploy or release updates).
+This can either drive additional revenue or boost efficiency to reduce operating expenses.

 The purpose of this article is to describe the minimal tooling needed to build the foundation of successful software engineering operations.
 I will not discuss best practices in coding, but rather how to deploy and configure code development tools in a way that provides a stable foundation for the growth of a healthy and productive software development capability from inception.